Race 2: Plot

-Aleena reveals Armaan was the one who planted a bomb in her car to kill her, and decides to help Ranvir.
-Ranvir steals the shroud while Armaan wins his fight against Typhoon.
-During the celebration, Aleena poisons Ranvir's glass.
-As he slowly dies, Armaan reveals that through RD, he knew his plan and Aleena was never on Ranvir's side.
-Omisha is also on Armaan's side and is not Sonia's sister.
+Aleena reveals Armaan planted a bomb in her car to kill her, and decides to help Ranvir.
+Ranvir steals the shroud, while Armaan defeats Typhoon.
+During the celebration, Aleena poisons Ranvir.
+As he slowly dies, Armaan reveals he knew his plan and Aleena was never on Ranvir's side.
 After Ranvir dies, Armaan and Omisha retrieve the shroud and leave in their private jet.
-Armaan points his gun at Aleena, revealing that he had been planning to kill her to take her share of the money.
-Unexpectedly, Ranvir crashes through the wall; Aleena never poisoned his drink.
-Aleena tells Armaan that she is on Ranvir's side, well aware of the fact that Armaan was attempting to kill her.
-Ranvir reveals that RD never betrayed him and that he himself told RD to inform Armaan of the real plan, making the latter think he was ahead of Ranvir.
+Armaan points his gun at Aleena, revealing that he had been planning to kill her to take her share of their combined wealth.
+Unexpectedly, Ranvir crashes through the wall; Aleena never poisoned him.
+Aleena tells Armaan that she was helping Ranvir, and knew about Armaan's intention to eliminate her.
+Ranvir reveals that RD never betrayed him and it was a ploy to trick Armaan into thinking he was ahead of Ranvir.

-Ranvir and Armaan have an intense combat in the malfunctioning private jet.
+Ranvir and Armaan fight in the aircraft.
 Armaan tells Ranvir that he killed Sonia because she fled away with his money.
-He shoots the pilot and escapes with Omisha with a parachute, leaving Ranvir and Aleena to die in the resulting plane crash.
-However, the two manage to escape using Armaan's Audi R8 sports car, which floats on four attached parachutes.
+He shoots the pilot and escapes with Omisha through a parachute, leaving Ranvir and Aleena to die in the resulting plane crash.
+However, they manage to escape by using Armaan's Audi R8 car, which has four attached parachutes.
 Armaan and Omisha hand over the shroud to Anza.
 On inspection, it is revealed to be fake.
-When Anza asks for his bearer bonds, they are also fake.
-Ranvir calls Armaan and taunts him that he is will be no less different than a beggar.
+When Anza asks for his bearer bonds, they're also fake.
+Ranvir calls Armaan and taunts him that he is penniless now.
 It is also revealed that Anza is secretly helping Ranvir and Armaan is forced to hand over his properties, while Omisha dumps him for Anza.
-After being bankrupt, Armaan vows vengeance on Ranvir.
+Armaan vows vengeance on Ranvir.

-Ranvir visits Sonia's grave with Aleena and gives RD's share of money.
+Ranvir visits Sonia's grave with Aleena and gives RD his share of money.
 When RD asks about the real shroud, he reveals that he never stole the shroud; it is still in the church.
 Aleena had switched the real bearer bonds while he and Armaan were fighting on the plane.
-RD admits that he does not want to risk his life again and makes Ranvir promise to never meet him again.
-Ranvir warns RD that promises are made to be broken, as the latter walks away.

-The film ends with Ranvir and Aleena leaving Turkey for an unknown location.
+RD admits that he does not want to risk his life again and makes Ranvir promise in jest to never meet him again.
+Ranvir wittingly replies that promises are meant to be broken and him and Aleena leave Turkey for an unknown location.